Breath

 “Breathe!
 Pant!
 Pant!”
 The nurse doesn’t mean to yell.

 But I’m not paying attention.
-It hurts too much to breathe.
+It hurts too much to

 “Breathe!”